Voždovac: Name and history

 Name Voždovac is derived from the word vožd meaning leader (literally, a "duke", "supreme vojvoda"), one of the titles used by the Karađorđe Petrović, the leader of the First Serbian Uprising.
 He also commanded the liberation of Belgrade from the Turks in 1806, and on the very spot from where he started that operation today stands a Church of the Saint Emperor Constantine and Helena, popularly called the Voždovac Church (Voždovačka crkva).
 The spot he has chosen was outside of the "Laudan's trench", too distant for the Turks inside the trench to notice the Serbian fighters gathering but close enough to take the chargeon the trench.
 Unofficial name, Voždovo predgrađe, Vožd's Suburb, was recorded after 1903, after the Karađorđević dynasty was restored on Serbian throne.

 After the liberation in World War I in 1918, Voždovac was placed under the Belgrade's administrative rule.
 A string of new neighborhoods encircled eastern outskirts of Belgrade, with names usually containing "suburb" and some member of the royal family.
 These original names either never became popular or were suppressed after World War II and replaced.
 The inspiration for the design of the neighborhoods came from the 1912 complex built along the Daviel Street in Paris.
 It consisted of 40 one-floor houses with gardens, indented from the main street.
 Settlement that subsequently developed was known as Činovnička Kolonija (Clerk's colony).
 Still operational elementary school "Branislav Nušić" was built in 1935 and the neighborhood was officially named "Predgrađe Kraljice Marije" or Queen Maria's Suburb, after the dowager queen Maria of Yugoslavia.
 Later, inhabitants colloquially began to use name Voždovac which spread and was adopted as the official name.

+During World War II in Yugoslavia, the outlying areas of Voždovac were the location of the Banjica concentration camp, the Jajinci execution site and other places where victims of the Holocaust and Porajmos were executed.

 From June 1945 to December 1946, Voždovac was one of 5 administrative neighborhoods within Belgrade’s Raion VI.